underscoreio/underscoreio/src/html/_posts/2015-01-14-new-speakers-at-scala-exchange.md

 ### Pere Villega

-> I think it is just fair to say that without Richard and Dave help probably I would have not spoken at the conference, or my talk would have bombed.
+> I think it is just fair to say that without Richard and Dave's help probably I would have not spoken at the conference, or my talk would have bombed.
 All the advice was great, and I'm sure Becky will agree in that it made the difference when preparing for the event :)

 Kafka and other distributed systems goodness at Gumtree was the subject of Pere Villega's [talk](https://skillsmatter.com/skillscasts/5845-the-process-using-kafka-to-drive-microservices-architecture).
 I didn't get to see Pere's talk, but as a big fan of [Kafka](http://kafka.apache.org/) I've put it on my list of ones to catch up on.
 Pere's slides are [here](https://github.com/pvillega/talk_scalaX2014).